ViscousTests/website/content/docs/lifestyle-optimizations/daily-physiological-tricks.md

    Try dried seaweed as an addition!
  - Don't eat a lot of these foods in a day:
    - broccoli
- - Foods to eat when I want to be productive (e.g. for breakfast/lunch)
-   - Leafy greens, carrots, cauliflower, oils, fish
- - Foods to eat when resting:
+ - Foods to eat when resting / zoning out:
    - Peanut butter, beans, some grains, bread
  - Try to follow this rough eating schedule:
-   - 9am smallish breakfast: greens, carrots, proteins
+   - 9am small breakfast: light salad (not very much fruit)
    - 12-1pm largish lunch: easy to digest carbs, greens, carrots, potatoes, nuts
    - Try not to give in to snacking cravings in the afternoon
    - 7-9pm smallish dinner: grains/beans, harder to digest carbs